Updated Mar 16, 2026§ For Vehicles

 How accurate is SpaceHawk's location tracking?

-Approximately 16 feet (5 meters) under open sky conditions.
+Under open sky, consumer GPS commonly performs in the 5-meter class cited by the U.S. government's GPS accuracy reference.
 Accuracy degrades in parking garages, dense urban areas, and near tall buildings.
-This is standard for consumer-grade GPS trackers -- not survey-grade, but more than enough for vehicle route tracking.
+It's not survey-grade, but it's enough for vehicle route tracking.

 Can I move SpaceHawk between different vehicles?